mgwidmann/express-rails/README.md

 Configuration is automatically required based on the currently set `NODE_ENV`.
 The exports in config/environments/<NODE_ENV>.js will be placed into the `app` variable at `app.config`.
 The file `config/environments/defaults.js` is intended to hold your default configuration.
 In each environemnt file, simply require that file and overwrite the values you want to change.
 This makes a cleaner configuration setup that doesn't require performing deep merges or clones of configuration that is the same for multiple environments.

+# Initializers

+All files in config/initializers will get required automatically.
+Also, they will get loaded at the very end of the boot process after all other objects are loaded.
+Use this to configure `npm` modules after the app is booted.

 # Controllers

 Controllers are located in the app/controllers directory and the file name is called <name>_controller.js or <name>Controller.js.
 The app (express) variable is passed in if you export a function.
 An example CRUD controller would be: